gr3psh311/-Udacity-Deep-Reinforcement-Learning-Nanodegree/Project 1 : Navigation/report.md

 ## Results
 The results presented bellow meet the project's expectation, as our agent is able to get an average reward of at least +13 over 100 episodes.
-This performance is reached within 600 episodes only (for the sake of illustrating the results, in Udacity's solution code for the project, their agent was able to solve the project in fewer than 1800 episodes).
+This performance is reached within less than 700 episodes only (for the sake of illustrating the results, in Udacity's solution code for the project, their agent was able to solve the project in fewer than 1800 episodes).

 ```
 Episode 100	Average Score: 0.36